 - Compliance content for trade and customs

-For many foreign companies, an asylum program is a win-win approach.
+For many foreign companies, a shelter program is a win-win approach.
 You can benefit from lower labor costs and favorable trade agreements without assuming any legal risks or responsibilities.

 Advantages of Made in Mexico vs. Made in China

-In many cases, after a company decides whether to outsource production, most companies will be faced with choosing Mexico or Asia?
+In many cases, after a company has decided to outsource production, most companies will be faced with choosing Mexico or Asia?

 Made in Mexico vs. Made in China